MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #endif
 #endif
 ```
 Adds [`G425`](/docs/gcode/G425.html) to run automatic calibration using an electrically-conductive cube, bolt, or washer mounted on the bed.
-See `configuration_adv.h` for further information.
+See `Configuration_adv.h` for further information.

 ### Adaptive Step Smoothing
 ```cpp